-

 Nettles perform like natural anti-histamines, calming allergic reactions, particularly in seasonal allergies and the skin.

-Into the heart of Nettle
+Into the heart of nettle

 Nettle is sometimes described as a ‘pirate plant’: it invades almost any environment and is often prolific enough to be classed as a troublesome weed.
 This is evidence of its ability to extract nutrients out of even the most challenging soil, and explains its rich nutritional properties.